EthVM/EthVM/README.md

 - [VueJs](https://vuejs.org/)
 - [NestJS](https://nestjs.com/)

-We have choosen the above technologies to allow a wider range of people contributing to the project regardless of the programming level.
+We have choosen the above technologies to allow a wider range of people to contribute to the project regardless of the programming level.

 ### Why Apache Kafka?